Ferry from Athens to Paros

 2. Choose your ferry company: Several ferry companies run the Athens (Piraeus or Rafina) to Paros route and provide a choice of alternatives

-3. Reserve your ferry tickets: Booking tickets ahead of time is highly suggested, especially during peak season (summer months) and on weekends
+3. Reserve your ferry tickets: Booking ferry tickets from Athens to Paros ahead of time is highly suggested, especially during peak season (summer months) and on weekends

 4. Prepare your travel documents: For travel within Greece, you must have a valid passport or ID card (depending on your nationality)